College Hunks Hauling Junk and Moving is a very popular franchise for women

 Since owning any business is hard work, it is important to find one that is fulfilling and rewarding, something which many women have found with College Hunks Hauling Junk and Moving.

 While you’re at it, check out franchisee Dana Burton.
 Burton earned an MBA at the University of Maryland, where she taught business principles to undergraduates.
 She has been a project manager overseeing the development of air traffic control systems used by the Federal Aviation Administration, and she worked to improve customer service experiences for CitiBank.
-She has managed a homeless shelter, run a baseball team and she is qualified as a Chartered Financial Analyst.
-Her story can be found here.
+She has managed a homeless shelter, run a baseball team, and she is qualified as a Chartered Financial Analyst.

 Open a College Hunks Hauling Junk and Moving franchise